-Houston Cares has many cats who were found to be very sweet and are now available for adoption!
+Houston Cares has several cats who were found to be very sweet and are now available for adoption!

-Trap-Neuter-Return (TNR) is the most cost-effective long-term approach for stray and feral cats.
+Trap-Neuter-Return (TNR) is the most effective long-term approach for stray and feral cats.

 Cats are humanely trapped, spayed or neutered, vaccinated and returned to their colony site.
 Over time, their population gradually reduces, and the behaviors associated with mating, such as yowling and fighting, stop and the cats become good neighbors.